The Outbound solution is a fully customizable Cloud solution that enables you to set up, run, and fine-tune your Outbound campaigns.

 There’s also something called an IFRAME widget – this takes content from an external URL and displays it on your Genesys Pulse dashboard.

 Now you want to retrieve statistics of a campaign that has ended.
 OK, you have two options:

-- Genesys Interactive Insights
+- Genesys CX Insights

 Through the Reports tab in Account Manager, you can run account, campaign, and sub-campaign summary and detail reports.

 - Account reports provide a record of what happened across all campaigns in your account for the selected time period.

 - Campaign reports provide a record of what happened over an entire campaign or for a range of dates within a campaign.
 The reports include combined information from all sub-campaigns that were run under the campaign.
 You can generate the reports for an entire campaign, a specified time period, or as an incremental report.

 - Sub-campaign reports provide a record of what happened for a single sub-campaign.
 You can generate the reports for an entire sub-campaign or for the previous day's sub-campaign activity.